- What Is Construction Project Management?

 The project schedule is a big part of the planning phase in construction project management.
 Here’s an example of a project schedule from ProjectManager’s free construction schedule template.

-On the timeline side of the Gantt chart you can link dependent tasks, set milestones and a baseline to capture the project plan to compare to your actual progress when the project is being executed.
-There’s a lot more features to play with on the Gantt chart that will help you plan and control your project.
+On the timeline side of the Gantt chart, you can link dependent tasks, set milestones and a baseline to capture the project plan to compare to your actual progress when the project is being executed.
+There are a lot more features to play with on the Gantt chart that will help you plan and control your project.
 Download the free template to practice making your own construction schedule.

 Once you have a construction plan that includes all the information you need to manage costs, scope, risks, time and other aspects of your project, it’s time to execute.

-Now you’re executing the project, taking the project plan and implementing it, along with all the changes and work management issues that can arise during such a process.
+At this stage, you’re executing the project and taking the project plan and implementing it while factoring in the changes and work management issues that can arise during such a process.
 Whatever deliverables you promised must come through in the timeframe you noted.
 Now, as a construction project manager, you must deal with the project owner, stakeholders and customers and teams.
 The latter have tasks that must be completed, which means workload management and resource allocation.
 You’ll be setting up meetings and reporting frequently throughout this stage.
 This is where your project management tool will really be tested, but more on that later.

 Project Monitoring and Control